Medicare Copays, Coinsurance, Deductibles, and Maximums for 2021

 - Part C Coinsurance: Depends on the plan.

-- Part C Out-of-Pocket Maximum: Cannot be higher than $6,700 (drug maximum may be different than health plan maximum).
+- Part C Out-of-Pocket Maximum: Cannot be higher than $7,550.
+Please note the drug maximum may be different than the health plan maximum on Part C plans that include drug plans.

 NOTE: Part C plans can include Part D drug plans, and thus drug plan cost-sharing can apply to Part C plans.